Covid-19 resurgence to dampen recovery of India Inc: ICRA

-New Delhi, April 28 (IANS) Rating agency ICRA on Wednesday cautioned that the continuing resurgence in Covid-19 cases, along with proliferation of localised restrictions, could dampen the pace of recovery for the Indian corporate sector.
+New Delhi: Rating agency ICRA on Wednesday cautioned that the continuing resurgence in Covid-19 cases, along with proliferation of localised restrictions, could dampen the pace of recovery for the Indian corporate sector.

 However, the percentage of the rated portfolio that would be severely impacted by the second wave would be much lower than in 2020, it said.